getjared/bash/trek/README.md

-# 🖖 Star Trek: Galactic Explorer
+# 🖖 star trek: galactic explorer

 **stge** text-based space exploration game built entirely in Bash.
 Command the USS Enterprise, navigate through uncharted space, and face the challenges of the final frontier! (because why not?)